wjhong1234/A3-Clown-Fiesta/README.md

         - Fuel = His Quotes
         - Victory will be him in the White House
         - Defeat will be him watching someone in the White House
+        - Game map: Trump's face is in bottom-left corner with text bubble on top, superimposed on American flag, wall is being built on the right side of the screen.
+        - Measure distance using number of tiles printed

 MAINLOOP: input > transitions  > state > graphics